 Window and door openings have been altered in a manner reflecting the change in use from a residence to a studio.
 Windows have been replaced with glass block or vinyl windows, or covered with wooden boards.
 The front door has been replaced with a commercial hollow metal door.
 A window opening on the west facade of the first floor appears to have been enlarged to accommodate a large, aluminum display window.
 An original, glazed wood door, flanked by wood sash windows, remains on the second story, but the porch served by this entrance has since been removed.
 Remaining wooden areas on the west facade are painted blue, while the bay windows are painted gray.

 The building was expanded significantly in 1956 when a large addition was constructed.
 This windowless, concrete block section has a flat roof, the height of its coping matching the cave line of the original building.
 The walls of this addition are blank except for two roll-up steel doors on the rear (east) elevation.
-The concrete walls are presently painted a light grey.
+The concrete walls are presently painted a light gray.
 Prior to the construction of this addition, building permits indicate brick garages constructed in 1917 and 1947.